fmarlats/picto-builder/README.md

 ## 3. Installation and Running

 This project is a Vue 3 + TypeScript + Vite application.
 It can be developed and built locally using Node.js and the standard npm scripts defined in `package.json`.
-Docker and Make are not required.

 ### 3.1 Prerequisites

 - **Node.js** 20 LTS or newer (matches the CI configuration).
 - **npm** (comes with Node.js).
-- (Optional) **Yarn** – if you prefer, but the examples below use npm.

 ### 3.2 Install dependencies